-- Why is BOC introducing this charge?
+- Why has BOC introduced this charge?

 Every week BOC is unable to deliver around 300 orders that customers placed with us but declined to accept the delivery or were not present to receive them.